ciderpunx/twitrssme/INSTALL.md

     sudo apachectl graceful

-You should now be able to see your instance of TwitRSS.me
+You should now be able to see your instance of TwitRSS.me.

 Other information
 -----------------